eppye-bots/wiki_for_rtd/configuration/mapping-scripts/code-conversion.rst

     * *codelist*: codelist as in ``bots-monitor->Configuration->user`` codes by type.
     * *value*: code to be converted (should be in **leftcode**)
     * *field*: the field to return (if not specified: **rightcode**)
-    * *safe*: determine what happens if code not found in code conversion.
+    * *safe*: determines what happens if code not found in code conversion.
 Options:
         * False (default): raise exception
         * True: return not-converted code
         * None: return None